1098-T Tax Form Information

 What should I do if there is an error with the reported amounts shown?

-Beginning with tax year 2018 form, your 1098-T form will report QTRE amounts paid in Box 1 for the calendar/tax year.
-Amounts paid are reported irrespective of the billing post date or term.
-For example, a charge for Winter Quarter 2019 that is posted to your BruinBill in December, 2018 would be included on your 2018 tax form if it was paid by 12/31/18.
-However, if it was paid on or after 1/1/19, it would be in your 2019 tax form.
+Beginning with the tax year 2018 form, your 1098-T form will report QTRE amounts paid in Box 1 for the calendar/tax year.
+Amounts paid are reported on your 1098-T form based on the date the payment is posted to BruinBill, regardless of the date or term the charge is posted.
+(Please note that mail-in or wire-transfer payments may experience a delay from the time they are received by UCLA to the time they are posted on BruinBill).
+For example, a charge for Winter Quarter 2019 that is posted to your BruinBill in November, 2018 would be included on your 2018 tax form if the payment is posted to your BruinBill by 12/31/18.
+However, if the payment is posted on or after 1/1/19, it would be included on your 2019 form.

 If you believe there is an error with the amount(s) reported on your form, please verify by reviewing your BruinBill statement on MyUCLA as well as your bank records.
 Please also review the IRS Publication 970 to ensure that the payment in question qualifies as a QTRE expense.

-If you still believe there was an error, please provide a detailed description of the payment(s) you believe should be reported including a line item description and payment date, as well as your student ID number, to Student Accounts on the MyUCLA Message Center.
+If you still believe there was an error, please provide a detailed description of the payment(s) you believe should be reported including a line item description and payment date, as well as your student ID number, to Student Accounts on the MyUCLA Message Center under the topic 1098-T Form: Student Accounts.

-In 2018, the University proudly welcomed the new 1098-T Tax Form vendor, Tab Service Company (TSC).
+In 2018, UCLA proudly welcomed a new 1098-T Tax Form vendor, Tab Service Company (TSC).
 The new access portal available via TSC allows for a fuller understanding of 1098-T tax form by providing detailed FAQs and resources.
 The platform also provides secure means of sending and receiving forms.
-The University adopted the 1098-T reporting method of fellow UCs by reporting Box 1 (QTRE amounts paid) on the 1098-T tax form.
-Reporting amounts paid on 1098-T accuratley captures financial expenditures for QTRE based on the tax year.
+UCLA adopted the 1098-T reporting method of several other UCs by reporting Box 1 (QTRE amounts paid) on the 1098-T tax form and maintains compliance with institutional reporting requirements under federal law.

 Beginning with tax year 2018, your 1098-T tax form became accessible through the Tab Service Company vendor via www.tsc1098t.com.
 The summary pages of forms from 2015-2017 are accessible via Tab Service.
 The previous vendor, Conduent (formerly TCRS) and website 1098t.com are no longer in service.